rskbansal/Tetris_Game_Engine/README.md

 ## Installation & Running
 - Install all the Python dependencies using `pip`
     ```bash
+    pip install numpy
-    pip install -r requirements.txt
+    pip install tk
     ```

-- `make clean` to remove all the previously generated files
+- `make clean` removes previously generated redundant files

-- `make build` to build the essential files
+- `make build` builds the essential files needed for execution

-- `make tests` to run the sample tests
+- `make tests` runs the sample tests provided

-- `python3 game.py` to start playing
+- `make run` begins the execution to start playing

+## Specifications of the engine
+- Initial rotation limit is 18.
+After that the game is over.
+- Initial height and
+- The player can define the height and width of the game console from the file testinput.tetris.
+-

+## Added features
+- ### Increase difficulty :
+    - Rotation Limit - decreases rotation limit to 0.6 of earlier
+    - Increase Speed - by decreasing the

+When the player increases the difficulty from the drop-down menu of the game.
+It does the above mentioned two changes.

+- ### Colour changes
+-